Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Java/README.md

 ## Build the samples

 1. First, you must obtain a standard (not free) Speech API subscription key by following instructions in Microsoft Cognitive Services subscription.
 2. Make sure that you have Maven installed.
-Under the directory with the pom file, run the command 'mvn assembly:assembly' to Compile the executable jar package.
+Under the directory with the pom file, run the command `mvn assembly:assembly` to Compile the executable jar package.
 3. Run use this command: `java -jar target\CustomVoiceAPI-Java-1.0-SNAPSHOT.jar`.
 Related parameters, please refer to the following Usage.

 #### usage